ukcoderj/DotNetCoreWebsocketAngular2Client/README.md

 # DotNetCoreWebsocketAngular2Client
 A simple .NET Core MVC WebSocket project with a simple angular2 websocket client (from angular2-seed)

-The client is from [Angular2-seed[(https://github.com/angular/angular2-seed), which details how to get that project running.
-The home page looks at an external websocket service.
-The about page looks at our MVC websocket handler.
+The client is from [Angular2-seed](https://github.com/angular/angular2-seed), which details how to get that project running.

+*The home page looks at an external websocket service.
+The about page looks at our MVC websocket handler.*

 ### Usage (Server)